35 Best Horror Audiobooks From Around The World

 23| Frankenstein by Mary Shelley (Author), Dan Stevens (Narrator), 1823

-This Gothic thriller and science fiction novel is also a heartbreaking classic romantic fantasy.
-Victor Frankenstein is a science student of great vision and extreme dedication.
+The story follows Victor Frankenstein who is a science student of great vision and extreme dedication.

 In search of what actually life is, he builds a human out of stolen body parts.
 He manages to bring the creature to life, which is at first an innocent being, however, due to his appalling looks he is unable to fit in or to put it more specifically considered to be a human.
 In his desperation caused by loneliness, he turns against his creator in a destructive rage.

 It is overall a fascinating story of how one copes with segregation, the feeling of not belonging and love.
-Besides the horrors we have the chance to experience by reading or listening to this story, Mary Shelley takes us on legendary armchair travels around Europe in countries like France, Switzerland, Germany, and even to the North Pole.
+Mary Shelley’s thought-provoking tale takes us around Europe in countries like France, Switzerland, Germany, and even the North Pole.

 22| Anna Dressed in Blood by Kendare Blake (Author), August Ross (Narrator), 2011